hotpeppersec/cloudlab/docs/_source/02_docker.rst

 There is obvious advantage of being able to quickly stand up new clones of our project to replace existing instances that may be outdated, insecure, etc.
-The idea of immutability [#]_, in reference to software, is the degree to which something, our running project in this case, can be changed.
+The idea of immutability [#]_, in reference to software projects, is the degree to which something, our running project for example, can be changed.
 Immutability is desirable, in that we wish to be able to simply replace outdated instances of our project in their entirety.
 Upgrading and patching are inherently problematic activities, high cost in terms of time, effort and money, that we have the technology to dissociate from.